-Note that there are two options below: cooking the endives completely on the stove or starting them on the stove and finishing them in a hot oven.
+Whether you're cooking the endives completely on the stove or starting them on the stove and finishing them in a hot oven, they are delicious.
 The second option is slightly superior since the endives tend to brown more evenly in the first place and don't require the final moving around and further browning at the end.

 Cover the pan.
 You want a nice, tight fit with the lid.
 If steam is escaping, lay a piece of foil over the pan and then put on the lid.
 Or, cut a piece of parchment paper to fit in the pan directly over the endives and then cover the pan (feel free to do this even with a tight-fitting lid; it helps the endives brown evenly).

 Method 1: Reduce the heat to low.
 Let the endives cook, undisturbed, until they are very tender, about 30 minutes.